 JOE

 It’s coming together.
 I know you’re worried.
 But at some point, you have to trust that you’ve been given what you need.
 Right?
+That your history has readied you.

 BELLA